isomerpages/moh-upec/_our-work/Training and Education/National PEC Training Committee (NPTC).md

 </li>
 <li>
 <p>To oversee the development of a robust professional accreditation framework
-for EMTs and paramedics, with the long term goal to establish paramedicine as a recognised profession.</p>
+for EMTs and paramedics, with the long term goal of establishing paramedicine as a recognized profession.</p>
 </li>
 </ul>
 <p></p>